robertmarsal/lolcatjs/README.md

 > For when you need the lols but don't have the rubies.

 This is a node port of the famous [lolcat](https://github.com/busyloop/lolcat) gem.
+It implements all the original functionality and behaviour.

 ## Installation
 ```javascript